sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 * **NB #1:** This guide makes no attempt to explain classical planning; it just explains how to use this library to invoke some classical planning algorithms.
 It is however worth noting that particular care has been taken with the type and member documentation - you *might* be able to intuit quite a lot just by combining this guide with those docs.
+When all is said and done, classical planning isn't particularly complicated - conceptually at least.
 * **NB #2:** Classical planning (as we define it here, at least) is built on top of (functionless) first-order logic - classical planning elements (goals, effects etc) include elements of first order logic (notably, literals and predicates).
 This library uses SCFirstOrderLogic as its model for this rather than creating its own.
 As such, it *might* be useful to be passingly familiar with [SCFirstOrderLogic](https://github.com/sdcondon/SCFirstOrderLogic) before tackling this.